-- Students overall testing grades that are <76 are required to meet with the Student Success Coordinator. - Students overall testing grades that are < 80 are recommended to meet with the Student Success Coordinator. - Student's must achieve an overall satisfactory grade (S) in the clinical component as determined by student performance and evaluated by course faculty.

-- The grading policy for NSG 111, 121, 211, and 214 is strictly pass/fail.
-Attendance, class participation and completion of course requirements are considered when grading. - Grade point averages (GPA) will be computed at the end of each Semester/Term.
+- Students overall testing grades that are <78 are referred to the Student Success Coordinator. - Students overall testing grades that are < 80 are recommended to meet with the Student Success Coordinator. - The grading policy for NSG 111, 121, 211, and 214 is strictly pass/fail.
+Attendance, class participation and completion of course requirements are considered when grading. - Grade point averages (GPA) will be computed at the end of each semester/term.
 In the event a student fails a course and later retakes it, both grades will be recorded.
 However, only the second grade will be computed in the index.
 If the student retakes a course at an institution other than St. Joseph's or Le Moyne College, the course will revert to a transfer status credit and neither grade will be computed in the index.
 All grades and grading codes will be sent electronically to the Registrar/Bursar.
-St. Joseph's College of Nursing requires a minimum grade of 76% "C" in all nursing and non-nursing courses.
+St. Joseph's College of Nursing requires a minimum grade of 78% "C+" in all nursing.
 Transfer credits are not included in the computation of the cumulative GPA.
-Refer to the Transfer Credit Policy.
+Refer to the Transfer Credit Policy. - Successful completion of all pre- and co-requisite courses.